 Our goal is to provide a comprehensive data repository of high quality genomic and transcriptomic spanning all animal phyla with emphasis in a good representation of the main lineages within each phylum.
 We intend this manuscript to be the core of the database and the general description, and aim at updating it with new versions expanding to other animal phyla in the near future.
 The first version of MATEdb (v1) includes arthropods and molluscs.
 Taxon sampling is represented in Figure 1 and Table S1 (these files will be updated for the subsequent versions of the database).
 Taxon sampling was based on dataset availability in public repositories while maximizing taxonomic representation at the order and family level over closely related species.
 The wet lab protocol for newly generated data is described in Suppl.
-File S1 (in folder ‘Protocols’)..
+File S1 (in folder ‘Protocols’).